stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/DAC/DAC_SignalsGeneration/readme.txt

      - Make sure that JP13 is open.
   - STM32072B-EVAL Set-up
      - Use TAMPER push-button connected to PC13.
-     - Connect PA4 (DAC Channel1) pin to an oscilloscope.
+     - Connect PA4 (DAC Channel1) and PA5 (DAC Channel2) pins to an oscilloscope.
      - Make sure that JP20 is open.

 @par How to use it ?